Everything you need to know...

 Course lead for Secondary English School Direct PGCE course

-Upon graduation most students go directly into employment as qualified teachers.
-However a number of key transferable skills are developed throughout the course, allowing for alternative progression or career routes, such as
+You’ll also gain a number of key transferable skills for alternative progression or career routes, including:

 Where will I study?